 There is no winning combination that can be applied to every school; each school looking to pursue a hotel / conference center will evaluate what it can and wants to take on, and what it wants to partner for.
 Generally, though, we see a lot of outsourced operations—regardless of who designed and financed the facility.
 Often schools recognize that the immense, nuanced set of tasks that compromise the day-to-operation of a hotel / conference center is not in their wheelhouse and/or not core to their mission.
 When that happens, outsourcing can be a logical, strategic choice, saving money and allowing the school to focus on other facilities and initiatives.
 Indeed outsourcing partnerships wind up being crucial to the success of most campus hotel / conference centers.

-While most campus hotels / conferences are owned by the school and operated by a private partner, some facilities are even further down the spectrum of privatization.
+While most campus hotels / conferences are owned by the school and operated by a private partner, some facilities represent more significant engagement by the private partner.
 In these cases, a public-private partnership (P3) was likely selected for its ability to offer financing while preserving the school’s debt capacity.
 That can mean not having to choose between core university projects and those that expand what the campus is and offers.
 P3s, as mentioned above, can also offer schools ease—from bringing in experts to augment design/construction and facilities departments, to benefiting from the knowledge and experience of an organization focused in these facilities.

 Why might universities not want to consider P3 developments?
 As with any P3, there is a concern related to control.
 This concern can be mitigated but never entirely addressed.
 Consider that a school and private company might have competing visions for the facility; the school might want its brand throughout the lobby, ballrooms, hallways, and hotel rooms, whereas the private partner might prefer its own brand (or something else entirely).
 The larger the role the private partner plays in the facility, the more of a say it gets in these things.
 So schools must understand that, with a private partner, they might not receive special treatment.